 Another option which is slightly more expensive but makes up for it in terms of power, energy efficiency and a wide cutting circle is the Husqvarna 536 LiL.
 It’s a commercial grade grass trimmer that runs quieter and cleaner than any petrol alternative.

 As mentioned before, Bosch make some of the best cordless strimmers.
 That includes the ART 23 and the Art 26-18.
 Both models are extremely light, have telescopic shafts, and feature aerodynamic cutting technology for an accurate cut.
 They’re great for home gardening jobs.

 Bosch aren’t the only kids on the block, though.
-Oregon’s ST250-E6 model is a dual trimmer and edger with a motor capable of 7,000rpm, meaning it’s more than a match for the vast majority of cutting requirements around a residential area.
+The Oregon ST250-E6 is a dual trimmer and edger with a motor capable of 7,000rpm, meaning it’s more than a match for the vast majority of cutting requirements around a residential area.

-Elsewhere, Honda has entered the market with their HHTE38 BE model, which is one of three different machines all powered by the same battery.
+And Honda has models of their own, including the HHTE38 BE, which is one of three different machines all powered by the same battery.
 Homeowners who already own a Honda hedge trimmer or leaf blower might do well to plump for this one, since the lithium-ion batteries can be used interchangeably and will save on expense and storage space.
 Depending on whether the 2.0 Ah or 4.0 Ah battery is employed, users can expect a running time of 28 or 39 minutes before recharging is required.